Linaro/website/_posts/current/blog/2020-12-14-history-of-the-interconnect-framework.md

 ---
 layout: post
 title: History Of The Interconnect Framework
-description: The Interconnect API is a framework for configuring the on-chip interconnects in the system.
-The framework tunes the system for the best power and performance while taking into account the aggregated traffic between the different endpoints.
-It was merged in January 2019 and is available in the Linux kernel since v5.1.
-In this article I’ll share more about the history behind it.
+description: "In this article we share more about the history behind the Interconnect Framework. "
 date: 2020-12-22 04:28:00
 image: /assets/images/content/city.jpg
 tags: